-During 2007, the Company commenced an interest rate hedging program for its expected financing activity in 2008 and entered into 11 treasury locks based on a weighted-average 10-year treasury rate of 4.68% per annum on notional amounts aggregating \$375.0 million.
-Nine of the treasury locks with notional amounts aggregating \$325.0 million matured on April 1, 2008.
-The remaining two treasury locks with notional amounts aggregating \$50.0 million mature on July 31, 2008.
-In addition, the Company entered into five forward-starting interest rate swap contracts to lock the 10-year LIBOR swap rate on notional amounts aggregating \$150.0 million at a weighted-average forward-starting 10-year swap rate of 5.19% per annum.
-The 10-year treasury rate is a component of the 10year swap rate and the swap contracts effectively fixed the 10-year treasury rate at a weighted-average interest rate of 4.51% per annum.
+During 2007, the Company commenced an interest rate hedging program for its expected financing activity in 2008 and entered into 11 treasury locks based on a weighted-average 10-year treasury rate of 4.68% per annum on notional amounts aggregating \$325.0 million.
+Nine of the treasury locks with notional amounts aggregating \$325.0 million matured on April 1, 2008 at which time the Company cash-settled the contracts and made cash payments to the counterparties totaling approximately \$33.5 million.
+The remaining two treasury locks with notional amounts aggregating \$15.0 million matured on July 31, 2008.
+In addition, the Company entered into five forward-starting interest rate swap contracts to lock the 10-year LIBOR swap rate on notional amounts aggregating \$15.0 million at a weighted-average forward-starting 10-year swap rate of 5.19% per annum.
+The 10-year treasury rate is a component of the 10-year swap rate and the swap contracts effectively fixed the 10-year treasury rate at a weighted-average interest rate of 4.63% per annum.
 The swap contracts go into effect on July 31, 2008 and expire on July 31, 2018.
-Collectively all of the foregoing contracts have effectively fixed the 10-year treasury rate at a weighted average interest rate of 4.63% per annum on notional amounts aggregating \$525.0 million.
+Collectively, all of the foregoing contracts have effectively fixed the 10-year treasury rate at a weighted-average interest rate of 4.63% per annum on notional amounts aggregating \$52.5.0 million.
 The Company entered into the treasury locks and interest rate swap contracts designated and qualifying as cash flow hedges to reduce its exposure to the variability in future cash flows attributable to changes in the hedged rate in contemplation of obtaining ten-year fixed-rate financings in 2008.
 In addition, during 2007, the Company entered into an interest rate swap to fix the one-month LIBOR index rate at 4.57% per annum on a notional amount of \$96.7 million.
 This interest rate swap went into effect on October 22, 2007 and expires on October 29, 2008.
-SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS No. 133"), as amended and interpreted, establishes accounting and reporting standards for derivative instruments.
-The Company has formally documented all of its relationships between hedging instruments and hedged items, as well as its risk-management objective and strategy for undertaking various hedge transactions.
-The Company also assesses and documents, both at the hedging instrument's inception and on an ongoing basis, whether the derivatives that are used in hedging transactions are highly effective in offsetting changes in cash flows associated with the hedged items.
-All components of the treasury locks and forward-starting interest rate swap contracts were included in the assessment of hedge effectiveness.
-During the quarter ended March 31, 2008, the Company modified the estimated dates with respect to its anticipated financings under the interest rate hedging program.
-As a result, the Company recognized a net derivative loss of approximately \$3.8 million representing the partial ineffectiveness of the interest rate contracts.
-The Company has recorded the changes in fair value of the treasury lock and swap contracts related to the effective portion totaling approximately \$49.0 million in Other Liabilities and Accumulated Other Comprehensive Loss within the Company's Consolidated Balance Sheets.
-Based on interest rates in effect as of March 31, 2008 and assuming the Company completes financing transactions in accordance with its current plans, the Company expects that within the next twelve months it will reclassify into earnings as an increase in interest expense approximately \$3.5 million of the amounts recorded within Accumulated Other Comprehensive Loss relating to the treasury locks and forward-starting interest rate swap contracts.
+SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS No. 133"), as amended and interpreted, establishes accounting and reporting s

+During the six months ended June 30, 2008, the Company modified the estimated dates with respect to its anticipated financings under the interest rate hedging program.
+As a result, the Company recognized a net derivative loss of approximately \$3.5 million representing the partial ineffective portion totaling approximately \$38.1 million at June 30, 2008 in Accumulated Other Comprehensive Loss within the Company's Consolidated Balance Sheets.
+Based on interest rates in effect as of June 30, 2008 and assuming the Company completes financing transactions in accordance with its current plans, the Company expects that within the next twelve months it will reclassify into earnings as an increase in interest expense approximately \$2.7 million of the \$38.1 million recorded within Accumulated Other Comprehensive Loss relating to the treasury locks and forward-starting interest rate swap contracts.